The Spencer New Civics Early Career Scholars Program

-Despite worldwide laments that young people are not voting and are not interested in politics, many are actively involved in single issues, especially around the environment or ethical targets, and many are involved in community work.
-Young people rapidly becoming highly involved in social movements when they feel engaged by the issues and empowered to influence change.
+Worldwide, we hear laments that young people are not voting and are ignorant of politics.
+For some this is about democracy, for others, it is concern that young people are disaffected.
+However this picture is incomplete.
+Many young people, even while saying they are ‘not interested in politics’, are actively involved in single issues, especially around the environment or ethical targets, and many are involved in community work.
+These are compelling evidence both of civic responsibility and the confidence to be effective.
+Nationally and internationally, we see examples of young people rapidly becoming highly involved in social movements when they feel engaged by the issues and empowered to influence change.

 What we hope to achieve: